Affordable Ottawa Sexual Interference Lawyers

 - 14 years (indictment)

-If you are found guilty of either offense, you may also be the subject of a prohibition order from the court, preventing you from contact with people under the age of 16 for a certain period (or even for the rest of your life).
+If you are found guilty of either offence, you may also be the subject of a prohibition order from the court, preventing you from contact with people under the age of 16 for a certain period (or even for the rest of your life).

 The restrictions attached to a prohibition order can be particularly onerous, preventing you from: